 American Opportunity Credit

-Beginning in 1998, and revised in 2010, taxpayers may be eligible to claim a American Opportunity Credit or Lifetime Learning Credit against their federal income taxes.
+Beginning in 1998, revised in 2010 and 2018, taxpayers may be eligible to claim an American Opportunity Credit or Lifetime Learning Credit against their federal income taxes.

 To decide if you qualify for one of these credits please see IRS Publication 970 and Form 8863 for instructions, and/or contact your personal tax advisor.